Java-Publications/vaadin-001-vaadin-jumpstart/README.md

 + unused import com.vaadin.ui.CustomComponent; created from the designer

+## Preparations
+The follwoing things are not automatically managed by initial mvn clean install.
+### install Docker
+To test with the Selenium Hub you need to install Docker on your machine.
+[Docker Install](https://docs.docker.com/engine/installation/)

+If you want to try a few steps before, you could start the Selenium Hub by yourself with You could specify the version of the DockerImage if you need it, maybe for legacy projects Add for this the version numer ad the end of the command.
+Here I will show you to address the version 2.53.0
+* docker run -d -p 4444:4444 --name selenium-hub selenium/hub:2.53.0

+I will use the latest
+* docker run -d -p 4444:4444 --name selenium-hub selenium/hub
+* docker run -d --link selenium-hub:hub selenium/node-chrome
+* docker run -d --link selenium-hub:hub selenium/node-firefox
+* docker run -d --link selenium-hub:hub selenium/node-phantomjs

+This commands are installing a local Selenium Hub with Agents for Chrome, FireFox and PhantomJS und Linux.
+If you need Windows, you have to check the section ( comming soon ;-) ) called **Vagrant**.

+The Hub will be available under [http://localhost:4444/grid/console](http://localhost:4444/grid/console) The Hub is available, the nodes are inside the Docker Cliuster.
+The Agents are linked to the Hub.
+Every Docker instance could reach your local machine with web requests.
+So, the webapp is running on your host, requests are comming from inside the Docker cluster.

+Later I will show, how to push the webapp into the Docker cluster, too.

 ## Todos - Infrastructure
 + Add stagemonitor to ui module
 + Gatling with Vaadin ?